top of page

 Insulin Resistance: The Hidden Driver

+Insulin resistance occurs when muscle and liver cells become less responsive to insulin.
 The truth is that genetics play a role.
-But there are changes and steps we can take to change our lifestyle to improve insulin sensitivity:
+But there are changes and steps we can take to improve insulin sensitivity:

-• Strength training
+• Strength training.

-• Zone 2 aerobic work
+• Zone 2 aerobic work.

-• Sleep quality
+• Sleep quality.

-• Stress and cortisol management
+• Stress and cortisol management.

-• Nutrition quality and protein intake
+• Nutrition quality and protein intake.

 Weight loss becomes easier after insulin sensitivity improves.